Certificate Overview

 Finn's Path to the Delta Certificate

-2. Having taken a delta-earning course with Delta worth 2 Δ’s, Finn is eligible to sign up for Teaching Plan 4-Week Series, which is a prerequisite to enter the Internship Program — a key component of the Delta Certificate.
+2. Having taken a course with Delta worth 2 Δ’s, Finn is eligible to sign up for the Teaching Plan 4-Week Series, which is a prerequisite to enter the Internship Program — a key component of the Delta Certificate.
 Finn completes the Teaching Plan 4-Week Series and joins the Internship Program the following semester.

 3. Throughout the Internship Seminar, Finn completes a Teaching-as-Research Project on developing an inquiry-based online lab.